Microwave electrothermal thruster

-Mechanism Description
+Mechanism description

 The MET contains key features and parts that contribute to its efficiency.
 The parts include: two endplates (nozzle and antenna), plasma, and a dielectric separation plate.

 The resonant cavity is the round overlapping section waveguide that is shorted by the two endplates.
 The cavity is near the separation plate.
 There are two end plates inside the MET: the nozzle and the antenna.
 The nozzle’s function is to convert the gaseous plasma into thrust.
 The antenna is used to input the microwave power.
 Although most of the power is absorbed by the plasma, some of it is reflected.
 Another part of the MET is the plasma.
 In some cases, plasma is also referred to as the fourth state of matter.
 The plasma is the main portion of the MET.
 It is created inside of the system by heating the propellant and is exhausted to generate thrust.
 The last part of the MET is the dielectric separation plate.
 This piece of the MET allows both parts of the cavity to be controlled at various pressures.

-Process
+Principle of operation

 Description

 In order for the MET to create thrust, it must go through a 4 step process of converting electrical energy into heat energy.